lizmat/raku-all-modules/MARTIMM/Auth-SCRAM/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.3.2
+  * Refactoring code to have hidden methods.
+In current setup it was not possible.
+This failed because of role usage, so keep it the same.
+  * documentation.
 * 0.3.1
   * Bugfixes
   * Some server errors can be detected and returned